Family streaming guide: New shows and movies that the whole family will enjoy

 65" Samsung QN900A Neo QLED TV: $3,000

 A premium Samsung TV can cost a lot, especially when it's something like the Samsung QN900A Neo TV, which boasts 8K resolution, AI upscaling and a Quantum LED panel.
 Factor in a massive, 65-inch screen and you're looking at a $5,000 TV.
-Luckily, this Samsung deal knocks a hefty $2,000 off the price, bringing it down to $3,000.
+Luckily, this Samsung deal knocks a hefty $2,000 off the price of the 65-inch model or $3,000 off the price of the 75-inch television.

 65" Samsung QN900A Neo QLED TV, $3,000 and up (reduced from $5,000)